AhmedMondo/Discord.js-Handler-Template/README.md

 <br/>
 - have **node.js v16.6 or higher**

-- in `./src/configs/config.js` Adjust the BOT TOKEN and PREFIX

 - `npm install` to Install the depedences

 - `node .` to start the Bot